square/sq-dbsync/README.md

 documentation below for details).

-This was useful to us at Square because we needed partial (only select columns), continous replication from both MySQL and Postgres databases to a single target database with some basic ETL logic along the way.
+This was useful to us at Square because we needed partial (only select columns), continuous replication from both MySQL and PostgreSQL databases to a single target database with some basic ETL logic along the way.
 None of the existing solutions were able to do this adequately.